William Schallert: Early life and career

 Schallert starred in Philbert, an innovative 1964 television pilot for ABC, which combined live-action camera work and animation.
 It was created by Warner Bros. animator Friz Freleng and directed by Richard Donner.
 ABC backed out of the series shortly before full production was to begin, although the completed pilot was released in theaters by Warner Brothers as a short subject.

 Schallert was probably best known as Martin Lane on The Patty Duke Show.
 He also appeared as a wise teacher, Mr. Leander Pomfritt, on The Many Loves of Dobie Gillis and as "The Admiral" on Get Smart.
 On the two former shows he worked opposite actress Jean Byron.
 Schallert made three guest appearances on CBS's Perry Mason between 1957 and 1962, including the role of Donald Graves in the series' fifth episode "The Case of the Sulky Girl," as Dr. Bradbury in the 1961 episode "The Case of the Misguided Missile," and as Len Dykes in the 1962 episode "The Case of the Melancholy Marksman."
 He played the role of Nilz Baris in the Star Trek episode "The Trouble with Tribbles"; and much later he portrayed Varani, a Bajoran musician, in the Star Trek: Deep Space Nine episode "Sanctuary."

 Schallert played the role of Carson Drew in the television series The Hardy Boys/Nancy Drew Mysteries (1977–1979), featuring Pamela Sue Martin as Nancy Drew.
 In addition to his onscreen performances, Schallert did voice-over work for numerous television and radio commercials over the years.
 Among these was a recurring role as "Milton the Toaster" in animated commercials for Kellogg's Pop-Tarts.
 He had the distinction of appearing in both the original film version of In the Heat of the Night (1967) and the later NBC TV version in 1992.
+He later voiced Velma's high school teacher Professor Pomfrit and recurring character Mr. B's neighbour Farmer P., who was popcorn creator Neville Poppenbacher in 2 episodes of What's New, Scooby-Doo?.
 In 2004, TV Guide recognized Schallert's portrayal of Martin Lane on The Patty Duke Show as No. 39 on its list of "50 Greatest TV Dads."